[TOC]

 - Data Privacy in AI Training: User

-clarified that any conversations with ChatGPT will not be used in training if the āChat History and Trainingā option is turned off. - Career Prospects in the Era of AI: User
+@the_boss7044expressed a desire for the ability to opt-out individual conversations from being used in AI training.
+User@tariqaliclarified that any conversations with ChatGPT will not be used in training if the āChat History and Trainingā option is turned off. - Career Prospects in the Era of AI: User

-inquired for a free AI to use as an image generator like dalle for designing projects.
-Suggestions such as Bing were provided by@satanhashtag
+@vix6262inquired for a free AI to use as an image generator like dalle for designing projects.
+Suggestions such as Bing were provided by@satanhashtag, who also noted a limit per day. - Comparisons Among AI Models: User

-suggested that mixtral could execute some of the tasks usually done by GPT-3.5. - Decreasing Usefulness of GPT for Code: User
+@dojan1query if mixtral will soon be better than GPT was met with mixed responses.@jaicraftstated more substantial models are needed while@exx1suggested that mixtral could execute some of the tasks usually done by GPT-3.5. - Decreasing Usefulness of GPT for Code: User

-expressed dissatisfaction with the decreasing effectiveness of GPT in providing proper code, even contemplating cancellation of the subscription.
+@Pandorexpressed dissatisfaction with the decreasing effectiveness of GPT in providing proper code, even contemplating cancellation of the subscription.
 Discussions were made about the possibility of using older models and other platforms.

 ā· #openai-chatter (56 messagesš„š„):